pivotal/docs-tap/cloud-native-runtimes/how-to-guides/troubleshooting.hbs.md

 ### Solution

-Due to a [known upstream Knative issue](https://github.com/knative/pkg/issues/2659), certain combinations of Name, Namespace, and Domain yield invalid names for HTTPProxy resources due to the way the name is hashed and trimmed to fit the size requirement.
+Because [the `ChildName` function produces invalid resource names](https://github.com/knative/pkg/issues/2659), certain combinations of Name, Namespace, and Domain yield invalid names for HTTPProxy resources because of the way the name is hashed and trimmed to fit the size requirement.
 It can have non-alphanumeric characters at the end of the name.

 Resolving this is unique to each Knative service.
 It is likely to involve renaming your app to be shorter so that after the hash and trim procedure, the name is cut to end on an alphanumeric character.

 For example, `foo-java.cody.iterate.tanzu-azure-lab.winterfell.fun` is hashed and trimmed into `foo-java-contour-5f549ae3e6f584a5f33d069a0650c0d8foo-java.cody.`, leaving an invalid `.` at the end.

-However, changing the app name to `foo-jav` causes `foo-jav-contour-<some different hash>foo-jav.cody.it`, which is a valid name.
+However, changing the app name to `foo-jav` causes `foo-jav-contour-SOME-DIFFERENT-HASHfoo-jav.cody.it`, which is a valid name.